BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 <img src="https://raw.githubusercontent.com/BlondeBurrito/bevy_flowfield_tiles_plugin/main/docs/png/int_field_sector_to_sector_0.png" alt="ifsts0" width="260" height="310"/><img src="https://raw.githubusercontent.com/BlondeBurrito/bevy_flowfield_tiles_plugin/main/docs/png/int_field_sector_to_sector_1.png" alt="ifsts1" width="260" height="310"/><img src="https://raw.githubusercontent.com/BlondeBurrito/bevy_flowfield_tiles_plugin/main/docs/png/int_field_sector_to_sector_2.png" alt="ifsts2" width="260" height="310"/>

 In terms of pathfinding the actor will favour flowing "downhill".
-From the position of the actor and looking at its grid cell neighbours a smalller value in that sectors `IntegrationField` means a more favourable point for reaching the end goal, going from smaller to smaller values, basically a gradient flowing downhill to the destination.
+From the position of the actor and looking at its field cell neighbours a smalller value in that sectors `IntegrationField` means a more favourable point for reaching the end goal, going from smaller to smaller values, basically a gradient flowing downhill to the destination.

 This informs the basis of a `FlowField`.